Step One: Determine whether distributors are necessary.

 - Could you make enough products?
 Before signing on with a distributor, think about your manufacturing cycles.
 They need to be up to the task of creating high volumes of supply for your retailers’ demands.
 If it might be prudent to stick to the pre-established channels initially.

 Step Two: Identify target stores

-The first step is to source opinions from your current customer base.
-It is important to consider how they prefer to shop to get an idea of the types of retailers your company should target.
+The first step is to conduct market research and source opinions from your current customer base to better firm up a distribution strategy.
+It is important to consider how they and your target customer prefer to shop to get an idea of the types of retailers your company should target.
 Leverage real data as much as possible rather than just going off a whim.

 Then make a list of ideal stores — your distributor will need to know what you’re envisioning.

 Step Three: Understand what the competition is using

 Distribution is an industry-by-industry game.
 After getting an idea of where to stock the products, the next piece of research is finding out which distribution partners the competition is using.
 Understanding the competition will give insight into best practices, established distribution channels, and proven players in the industry.

 Bonus Tip: If you are struggling to get this information, search for keywords such as “[Product Category] distributors” or “[Product Category] distributors in [local market].”

 Manufacturers, retailers, and distributors from most industries come together via local trade associations.
 There is a list of local and regional chapters of different trade associations offered by the National Association of Wholesalers (NAW) for the U.S. It is important to find an association that serves the relevant industry in your region.